CEDAR, INC.

 The purpose of the written summary is to “tell the story” of the teacher’s Study Unit.
 The “story” should include an introduction, a description of the activities and goal(s), and a summary.

 The introduction should be a brief statement of “why“, and “how” the Unit started.
 This might include a description of how the specific unit topic was selected.
 For example, you could begin with a description of how the teacher and students did a KWL (know/want/learned) activity before deciding on the Unit’s topic.
-What they WANT to know about the future of work in Appalachia, and what they will LEARN from the Unit.
+What they WANT to know about coal and its impact on the future of work in Appalachia, and what they will LEARN from the Unit.
 This could be the foundation from which to develop your Unit.

 The introduction is extremely important as it provides the foundation for the remainder of the story.
 Although not required, you could consider the following questions when developing the introduction: